Allergies are reactions of the immune system to substances that, in most people, cause no symptoms.

 - Consider installing an air purifier in your home.

-- Try using over-the-counter antihistamines and/or decongestants.
+- Try using over-the-counter antihistamines or decongestants.
 Follow the directions on the package.
 However, it is always best to seek medical help from an ENT doctor to receive the quickest, most effective treatment.

-- Try using saline nasal rinses on a daily basis.
-This will help to cleanse your sinuses and your nose, getting rid of allergens stuck inside.
+- Try using saline nasal rinses daily.
+Nasal rinses help cleanse your sinuses and your nose, getting rid of allergens stuck inside.

 - You should change your woolen blankets, woolen clothing, and feather pillows to cotton or synthetic materials.